San Francisco

 What buying in San Francisco means

 San Francisco is the Bay Area's urban specialist market: the choice for buyers who want walkability, transit, neighbourhood culture, and a real downtown over a yard.
-Typical buyers are single tech professionals, dual-income couples without children or with one, returning empty-nesters, and investors looking at small multi-unit Victorians.
+Typical buyers include tech professionals, buyers who want walkability and transit over a yard, and investors looking at small multi-unit Victorians.
 Price bands run widely by neighbourhood: 800K condos in the Outer Sunset, 1.5M to 3M for a Noe Valley or Bernal Heights single-family, 3M to 8M for Pacific Heights or Cow Hollow.
 Structural pros are walkability, transit, and the AI-driven downtown rebound of 2025.
 Structural cons are the parking, the property condition of older Victorians, and the property-tax-versus-income-tax pressure on long-term holds.

 Most prominent neighbourhoods